oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Creating an SD-JWT

 An SD-JWT, at its core, is a digitally signed document containing hashes over the claim values with unique salts, optionally the holder's public key or a reference thereto and other metadata.
-It is digitally signed using the issuer's private key.
+It MUST be digitally signed using the issuer's private key.

 ```
 SD-JWT-DOC = (METADATA, HOLDER-PUBLIC-KEY?, HS-CLAIMS)